chunnodu/blog/content/posts/Reading List 2020.md

 12. The E Myth Revisited(a)

-    The authoritative guide for how to stop working only in your business as an entrepreneur, but also on it: building systems and processes to keep it running according to plan without your daily involvement.
+    Great guide for how to stop working only in your business as an entrepreneur, but also on it: by building systems and processes to keep it running according to plan without your daily involvement.
 It introduces the franchise mindset to show that any business should be run like a franchise, and also clearly differentiates between the 3 personas in a business: the Technician, the Entrepreneur and the Manager.
 I definitely default to the manager role, sometimes technician.
 Good read, practical tips were straight-forward to implement.

 13. The Courage to be Disliked(a)